timjogorman/RicherEventDescription/guidelines.md

 of EVENTs.
 As discussed in Section \ref{modality}, we use HYPOTHETICAL and GENERIC to mark EVENTs which, although certainly events, do not belong on the timeline.
-As you may have already guessed, in \LLast, ``adjuvant chemotherapy'' is a HYPOTHETICAL EVENT, and in \Last, it is a GENERIC EVENT.
+As you may have already guessed, in \LLast, "adjuvant chemotherapy" is a HYPOTHETICAL EVENT, and in \Last, it is a GENERIC EVENT.

 Using these two modalities, you should be able to annotate all of